Flatness-Aware Stochastic Gradient Langevin Dynamics: Related Work and Discussions

-\paragraph{SGLD and its Convergence Rate.} Following the seminal works of \citet{welling2011bayesian,pmlr-v65-raginsky17a}, numerous variants of SGLD have been developed to improve its practical performance, such as variance reduction techniques \citep{kinoshita2022improved, NIPS2016_9b698eb3,huang2021stochastic}, preconditioned SGLD~\citep{li2016preconditioned}, replica exchange SGLD~\citep{dong2021replica, deng2020non}.
-A parallel line of research has focused on its theoretical properties, particularly its non-asymptotic convergence rate.
-Early results~\citep{pmlr-v65-raginsky17a, NEURIPS2018_9c19a2aa} showed convergence in the Wasserstein-2 distance at a rate dependent on the number of iterations.
-More recently, the state-of-the art analyses have established convergence rates of $ O(\lambda^{1/2})$ in Wasserstein-1 and $ O(\lambda^{1/4})$ in Wasserstein-2 distance~\citep{zhang2023nonasymptotic}.
-Our convergence rates are consistent with these best-known results.
-However, a crucial distinction is that prior work proves convergence to the minimizers of the original objective $u$, whereas our guarantees are for convergence to global flat minima.
+\textbf{SGLD and its Non-asymptotic Analyses.} Following the seminal works of \cite{welling2011bayesian,pmlr-v65-raginsky17a}, numerous variants of SGLD have been developed to improve its practical performance, such as variance reduction techniques \cite{kinoshita2022improved, NIPS2016_9b698eb3,huang2021stochastic}, preconditioned SGLD~\cite{li2016preconditioned}, replica exchange SGLD~\cite{dong2021replica, deng2020non}.
+A parallel line of research has focused on its theoretical properties, particularly its non-asymptotic guarantees.
+Early results~\cite{pmlr-v65-raginsky17a, xu2018global} showed non-asymptotic error bounds in the Wasserstein-2 distance at a rate dependent on the number of iterations.
+More recently, the state-of-the-art analyses have established Wasserstein-1 discretization error bounds of order $ O(\lambda^{1/2})$ ~\cite{zhang2023nonasymptotic}.
+Our discretization error bound matches this state-of-the-art rate.
+However, a crucial distinction is that prior work shows non-asymptotic error bounds between SGLD iterates and the minimizers of the original objective $u$, whereas our error bounds are between the algorithm iterates and global flat minima.
+Related to this geometric perspective, \cite{jules2023charting} uses Langevin dynamics with thermal-like noise to analyze the geometry of neural network loss landscapes and the structure of flat regions.
+While their focus is on landscape analysis rather than optimization, our work complements this perspective by developing an optimization algorithm with explicit guarantees for targeting global flat minima.